aloisrtr/thinkingrocks/wip_posts/2024-02-12-writing-an-efficient-chess-move-generator.md

 ![Computing relevant blockers for a bishop on c4.](/files/writing-an-efficient-game-representation-for-chess/relevant_blockers.png){ width=60% }

-Now, we've got a little problem...
-How do we transform our relevant blockers into a unique key?
+Now, we've got a little problem... *how do we transform our relevant blockers into a unique key?*

 Well, folks, I present to you the solution to any complex problem: **brute-force!**

-Yup, you've heard that right, what we're going to find is a **magic number** (thus the name) that, when multiplied with our bitboard and then shifted by a number of bits $n$, perfectly maps blockers to the correct set of attacked square.
+Yup, you've heard that right, what we're going to find is a **magic number** (thus the name) that, when multiplied with our bitboard and then shifted by a number of bits $n$ (often the number of relevant blockers) perfectly maps blockers to the correct set of attacked square.

 There is a [great article by Analog Hors](https://analog-hors.github.io/site/magic-bitboards/) on